 The area known as the City of London is the oldest part of the capital and the centre of the UK's huge and important financial industry.
-This two hour walks explores the eastern part of the area and visits many points of interest associated the City's long history: when the Romans first developed London as their capital; the legacy left by the Great Fire in 1666; and the modern-day towers slowly changing the City's profile.
+This two hour walks explores the City's heart and visits many points of interest associated the City's long history: when the Romans first developed London as their capital; the legacy left by the Great Fire in 1666; and the modern-day towers slowly changing the City's profile.

 This one hour walk starts at the Tower of London, built in the 11th century after the Norman conquest of England, crosses the river and finishes at Tate Modern, Britain's premier gallery of modern art.
 Sights also include the tallest building in the European Union, headquarters of the London Mayor and the 1000 year old Southwark Cathedral.